Criteria for Success

 Here’s a pitch that can be comfortably delivered in 20 seconds:

-Have you ever wished your phone battery get hot?
-This heat is degrading your battery’s life over time (1).
-Unfortunately, there is a lack of technologies that allow scientists and engineers to study this heat and where it is coming from.
-Thus, improvements in thermal imaging is important to design not just better batteries but electrical devices generally (2).
+Have you ever noticed your cellphone getting hot?
+This heat could be degrading your battery, reducing its operating life (1).
+Unfortunately, there is a lack of technologies that allow scientists and engineers to study this heat and where it’s coming from.
+Thus, improvements in thermal imaging are important to design not just better batteries but better electrical devices in general (2).
 I developed a new microscopy system that allows for the imaging of temperature over a large field of view (3).
 My technology offers significant improvements over alternative thermal imaging technologies (4) and will be a significant tool in understanding devices with thermal issues (5).

 I have bolded where each of the 5 ideas are addressed in my pitch.
-In this example I have made each element have its own sentence for illustration reasons, however you can condense your talk to address these 5 elements simultaneously so that only the core of your research is communicated.
-Also, as you practice your pitch, you can refine it as you get to know your audience better.
+In this example, I have given each element its own sentence for demonstration purposes; however, you can condense your talk to address these 5 elements simultaneously so that only the core of your research is communicated.
+And as you practice your pitch and get to know your audience better, you can refine it.

 Found this helpful?
 Feel free to spread the word by acknowledging the Comm Lab on your presentation with our EECS Comm Lab logo.